meekostuff/HTMLDecor/README.md

  then the element in the decor is replaced with the element from the content.
  All other child nodes of the body in the content page are deleted.
 8. When all linked stylesheets for the document have loaded, set the visibility of the page to "visible".
-This step may occur at any time during or after step 7.
+This step may occur at any time during or after step 7. \*

+\* Steps 1 & 8 are handled by the boot-script.

 Fallbacks